What is GPlayer.exe?

 The process known as EXETender Player or GamePlayer belongs to software Free Ride Games Player or EXETender™ Client (version (64 Bit Beta)) or Verizon Games on Demand Player or qZone Games Player or Verizon Games Player or VIVA MEDIA GAME CENTER by Exent Technologies (www.exent.com) or OXXOMedia.

-Description: GPlayer.exe is located in a subfolder of "C:\Program Files".
+Description: GPlayer.exe is not essential for Windows and will often cause problems.
+GPlayer.exe is located in a subfolder of "C:\Program Files".

 Known file sizes on Windows 7/XP are 4,936,152 bytes (15% of all occurrences), 4,837,808 bytes and 19 more variants.